 The largest are the 4 Ultra Rooms.
-These include the spacious Peacock Royal and Red Spot Duke, which open onto the wide veranda surrounding the outside of the house, and the beautiful Black Rajah Garden Suite, with a private massage area and octagonal double bath set in the middle of the room.
+These include spacious Peacock Royal and Red Spot Duke, which both open onto the wide veranda surrounding the outside of the house.
+We stayed in the latter, and loved having afternoon tea and cakes on our veranda while watching the birds and butterflies.
+There's also the beautiful Black Rajah Garden Suite, with a private massage area and octagonal double bath set in the middle of the room.
 When booked together with the small adjoining twin room (Monkey Puzzle), it's ideal for families with older children.

 The 5 slightly cheaper Deluxe Rooms are set around the large 2-storey central courtyard.
 Of these, Monkey Puzzle and Pioneer (a turquoise-hued room with its own swing seat in the garden) have twin beds, while Sunbeam, Lime Butterfly and Cornelian have double beds.
 These rooms are a bit smaller, darker and less secluded than the Ultras, so on balance we'd recommend paying the extra for the bigger rooms - assuming budget and availability allow, of course.

 - Extra beds

 Guests can dine in style in the colonial dining room or on the less formal veranda overlooking the garden and hill country.
 For a more romantic setting, dine à deux in a romantic poolside gazebo.